CHAMPIONING OUR SCHOOLS & EARLY LEARNING

 If you ask anyone why they moved to the Pacific Northwest, you almost always hear it was for the natural beauty of the Pacific Northwest.
 We are the stewards of that environment and I take that responsibility seriously.
 I believe we can have a vibrant economy and protect our environment.

-We need to do our part in Washington State to reduce our impact on climate change and ensure clean air and water for the next generation.
+While we made incredible policy changes in the 2019 legislative session to help slow climate change, we need to do even more in Washington State to reduce our impact on climate change and ensure clean air and water for the next generation.